felipepimentel/pepperpy-console/docs/index.md

-# PepperPy Console Documentation
+# PepperPy Documentation

-Welcome to the PepperPy Console documentation!
-This documentation will help you understand and use the PepperPy Console library effectively.
+Welcome to the PepperPy documentation!
+This documentation will help you understand and use the PepperPy library effectively.

 ## Overview

-PepperPy Console is a powerful Python library for building text-based user interfaces (TUI) with a focus on extensibility and ease of use.
+PepperPy is a powerful Python library for building text-based user interfaces (TUI) with a focus on extensibility and ease of use.
 It provides:

 - A robust CLI system with command and plugin support
 - A flexible TUI framework built on top of Textual